romulus-focsaneanu/Archlinux/README.md

 * Note: it will take about 15 minutes or so to install.

 10. Once you get to the desktop you have to run post-install script.
-Arch folder containing the scripts, is in the /home directory.
-Copy post_install.sh from the arch folder to the root of the /home directory.
+Archlinux folder containing the scripts; is in the /home directory.
+Copy post_install.sh from the Archlinux folder into the root of the /home directory.
 Set the permissions for the post-install script:

 sudo chmod a+rwx post_install.sh